-As the coronavirus pandemic progresses, PassMeFast is keeping a close eye on the latest developments.
+As the UK emerges from lockdown, PassMeFast is keeping a close eye on the latest developments.
 This includes adapting to any new advice provided by the government.
 In this post, we will outline PassMeFast’s response to the coronavirus, and answer some common questions you may have regarding the impact on our services.

 Customers with ongoing bookings